zecure/shadowd.zecure.org/content/overview/python_connector.md

 ### Flask

 Flask applications require a small modification as well.
-It is necessary to create a hook to intercept requests:
+It is necessary to create a hook to intercept requests.

     from shadowd.flask_connector import InputFlask, OutputFlask, Connector